The Looting

 Any fighter can escape by moving off any edge of the battlefield (voluntarily or involuntarily).
 Similarly if a Broken fighter randomly rolls enough inches of movement to leave the battle by moving off a battlefield edge (observing all the rules for how Broken fighters move), the Broken fighter leaves the battlefield.

-Escaping fighters are removed from the battlefield, and count as being taken Out of Action for the purposes of Bottle tests, but are unharmed and will be available for their gang's next battle.
+Escaping fighters are removed from the battlefield, and count as being taken Out of Action for the purposes of Bottle Tests, but are unharmed and will be available for their gang's next battle.

 Escaping With Loot Caskets